lailamonroe/blended-bond-digital-decks/blended-bond-digital-decks/README.md

 <body class="theme-before-the-blend">
 ```

-The global CSS uses custom properties like `--deck-accent`, `--deck-secondary`, `--deck-page-surface`, and `--deck-text-strong` so each deck can feel branded while keeping the same layout and interaction structure.

-When adding a new deck, add a new theme block in `styles.css` instead of styling each page separately.
+Theme variables live in `styles.css`.
+Add or adjust deck branding there instead of styling individual pages one by one.

+Important theme concepts:

+- `--green`, `--green-deep`, `--green-mid`, and related variables set the core palette.
+- `--deck-background`, `--deck-surface`, and `--deck-surface-soft` control deck surfaces.
+- Shared layout classes keep pages consistent across products.

+## Content Language Rules

+Use digital deck wording:

+- Prefer "swipe through prompts."
+- Prefer "saved prompts."
+- Prefer "mix prompts" over "shuffle prompts" in user-facing labels.
+- Avoid "pull a card," "draw a card," "deal," or "flip" unless discussing the physical product.
+- Use "card" only when describing the visual card image, code classes, or physical product CTAs.

 ## Add A New Deck

-1. Create a folder:
+1. Create a new folder:

 ```text
 decks/new-deck-name/
 ```

-2. Copy the six HTML files from the closest existing deck.
+2. Copy the six HTML page files and `manifest.json` from the closest existing deck.

-3. Update each copied file:
+3. Update each copied page:

-- Page `<title>`
+- Page `<title>` and meta description.
-- Body class, for example `theme-new-deck-name`
+- Body theme class.
-- Welcome, how-to, symbols, saved, and next-steps copy
+- Welcome/how-to/next-steps copy.
-- Logo file only if that deck uses a different approved logo
+- Logo and app icon paths if needed.
+- Cache version query strings.

-4. Add card PNGs to:
+4. Add card PNGs:

 ```text
 assets/cards/newdeckfolder/
 ```

-5. Add a config block in `deck-configs.js`:
+5. Add a new config in `deck-configs.js`:

 ```js
 "new-deck-name": {